Sam Clark — Piccolo & Flutes

 In 2010, he began independently studying lever harp.
 “Buying a harp without ever having touched a single harp string is probably one of the most spontaneous things I’ve ever done,” he says, “I had no idea whether or not I would enjoy playing, but I knew I had to try.”
 With a few lessons and guidance from Annette Bjorling, he was on his way.

 Finally, after more than eight years apart, he found an opportunity to return to the oboe in August 2012.
 The happy reunion has continued: in addition to Manitou Winds he performs regularly with the NMC Concert Band while occasionally collaborating with Encore Winds and the Old Town Playhouse pit orchestra.
-Jason lives in Maple City with his husband, James, and their three cats.
+Jason lives in Maple City with his husband, James, and their cats.

 Anne Bara — Clarinets